hh-programming-2/lessons/notes/week4.md

     - Be able to sort students based on the student number
   - In this example `countOccurences` is a "generic method" and accepts any type for `T`.
 Here `T` is sort of an type parameter
   - `List<Integer>` is a nother example of generic class (list can store any kind of types)
-- Example `ObjectCalculator` vs `ImperativeCalculator`: using interfaces to simplify code
-- Example `AirplaneConfig`: usage of dependency inject with interfaces

 ### Inheritance basics